bsc-s2/pykit/README.md

 #   Configuration

 `pykit` provides a way to setup config for it.
-Some module tries to import `pykitconfig` in which a user sets config.
+Config module tries to import `pykitconfig` in which a user sets config.
 Example:

 ```